SalomonBrys/demo-InHeadComposeStyleSheet/README.md

-# In Head style sheet for Jetpack Compose
+# In Head style sheet for JB Compose Web

 This demonstrates the use of a Compose StyleSheet directly in the head element rather than being mounted as part of the Compose tree.